EarthByte/CarbonateSedimentThickness/README.md

 ## Prerequisites

+- Install pyBacktrack (version >= 1.4).
-You'll need to install GMT (and make sure the 'gmt' executable is in the PATH).
+- Install GMT (and make sure the 'gmt' executable is in the PATH).
+This is required for pyBacktrack anyway.
+- Install pyGPlates.
+This is required for pyBacktrack anyway.
+- Install SciPy.
+This is required for pyBacktrack anyway.
-And also install the Python module 'scipy'.
-And on Windows platforms also install the Python module 'psutil'.
+- And on Windows platforms also install 'psutil'.

-The source code is compatible with Python 2.7.

 ## Usage